uptrace/uptrace-go/README.md

 go get github.com/uptrace/uptrace-go
 ```

-Run the [basic example](example/basic) below using the DSN from the project settings page.
+Run the [basic example](example/basic) below using the DSN from the Uptrace project settings page.

 ```go
 package main